-Prior to introduction into the SLC, all wells would be tested to demonstrate compliance with the USBR's SLC Non-Project Water Pump-in Program - 2020 Water Quality Monitoring Plan standards (based off Title 22 water quality standards).
+Prior to introduction into the SLC, all wells would be tested to demonstrate compliance with the USBR's SLC Non-Project Water Pump-in Program - 2020 Water Quality Monitoring Plan (Water Quality Monitoring Plan) standards (based off Title 22 water quality standards).
+The draft 2020 Water Quality Monitoring Plan is provided as Appendix B of this IS/ND.
 Only groundwater wells that meet these water quality standards would be used for integration into the SLC.
 Water sourced from the Mendota Pool Inlet Canal would be tested at laterals discharging to the SLC.

-3 The Warren Act of February 21, 1911 authorized the United States to execute contracts for the conveyance and storage of non-project water in Federal facilities when excess capacity exists.
+&lt;sup>3 The Warren Act of February 21, 1911 authorized the United States to execute contracts for the conveyance and storage of nonproject water in Federal facilities when excess capacity exists.